Industrial Advisory Board

 - Potential funding opportunities for research projects at UCLA

 We believe that industrial organizations and universities have critical and interrelated roles in shaping the future of our society.
 It is therefore natural that we should work together to make this future all that we hope for.
 We invite your participation in the MAE Industrial Affiliates Program.
 In return, we promise to do our part to provide the knowledge and talent needed to advance the theory and practice of mechanical and aerospace engineering.

 In addition to becoming a member of the Industrial Affiliates Program, a company may, for example, fund (i) scholarships and fellowships for students, (ii) equipment and renovation for state-of-the-art teaching and research laboratories, or (iii) research conducted by our faculty and graduate students.
 Gifts to establish endowments ensure a perpetual source of funds to be used for the purposes designated by the donor.

-Please contact MAE Chair Timothy Fisher to discuss the various ways that your company can give to the UCLA MAE Department and how your gift will be used to support the highest quality of teaching and research.
+Please contact MAE Chair Xiaolin Zhong to discuss the various ways that your company can give to the UCLA MAE Department and how your gift will be used to support the highest quality of teaching and research.